RockHong/rockhong.github.com/_posts/2016-04-21-vim-as-an-ide.md

 trigger comment on a code block virtual select a block, then I, then input "#", "//", then esc

-## nerdtree， 文件系统导航
-### close a buffer in panel in nerdtree; but not close a panel

-###nerd tree, ignore .pyc  , /target NERDTreeIgnore

-show file in navigation panel
-:NERDTreeFind

-change vim cwd
-cd change cwd to select
-CD change tree root to cwd

-##   鼠标 enable mouse, drag panel size

 ## 多文件编辑